pokvful/football-league-manager/README.md

 # Football League Manager

+Database for storing and analysing football statistics, project developed with a group of 6 people during my second school year of the HAN.

 # Starting the database

 To run the database, you need to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed.